aadarsh-nagrath/E-learning-Platform-CuLMS/README.md

 #######################################################################################

-THIS PROJECT IS MADE BY FOLLOWING TEAM MEMBERS :
+THIS PROJECT MODEL IS CREATED BY THE FOLLOWING TEAM MEMBERS :
 - Aadarsh Nagrath
 - Akshat Choudhary
 - Priyanshu Srivastava